- OSHA Safety Colors Defined

 - Signs – Safety signs are found in virtually every facility.
 These signs can be made by applying labels to sign backings or by ordering custom signs that are on metal or other materials.
 Signs are typically larger than labels and are easier to see from most places in the facility.

-- Floor Marking Paint – Like floor marking tape, this paint can come in any color and will convey a clear message.
+- Floor Marking Paint – Like floor marking tape, this paint can come in any color and will convey a clear message all without wording.

 - Posters - Putting up posters in the facility is another way to convey a safety message.
-Some facilities even install posters that identify the specific safety colors and what they mean as a reminder to employees.
+Some facilities even install posters that identify the specific safety colors and what each design means as a reminder to employees.

 Before purchasing any visual communication, do your research.
 What do you want to achieve in your environment?
-Is it less falls, spills, or fires?
-Next, look at what are you required to do by law.
+Is it fewer falls, spills, or fires?
+Next, look at what you are required to do by law.
 Asking these questions is essential for building a robust visual communication strategy.

 Safety Colors for Visibility

 Conveying information to people using visual communications is very important in the often-loud environments of the workplace.
-While normal black text on white background is fine for some situations, others can benefit from color to add different levels of contrast and improve visibility.
+While normal black text or letters on a white background is fine for some situations, others can benefit from color to add different levels of contrast and improve visibility.

 It is even possible to get glow-in-the-dark printed signs that will be visible during a power outage.
 Taking the time to figure out which color combinations are the most visible in a facility is worth the effort.